-Attachment 1 compares the current coverages and premiums to those projected for FY 2023/24.
+Attachment 1 compares the current coverages and premiums to those projected for FY 2024/25.
 These projections are pegged to the upper end of the expected price range.
 Premiums for the two layers of excess General Liability make up the largest portion of Metropolitan's casualty insurance budget.
-We expect up to a 20 percent premium increase from an aggregate amount of \$1,054,491 for FY 2022/23 to a projected \$1,265,389 for the coming year due to the factors discussed above, and additional costs due to an anticipated wildfire surcharge for risks in California.
-The excess fiduciary policy premiums are anticipated to rise by about 15 percent, from \$94,990, to an anticipated \$109.240.
-The excess D&O policies are projected to cost about \$358,480, up 12 percent from \$320,068 in FY 2022/23.
-Premiums for excess workers' compensation, and the first dollar coverage policy for Washington, D.C. employees, are expected to rise more mildly by up to 10 percent from a combined \$121,727 in the current fiscal year to an estimated \$133,900 for FY 2023/24.
-To add context for this price trend, from FYs 2002/03 to 2005/06, the self-insured retention for workers' compensation coverage was incrementally raised from \$1 million to \$5 million in response to terror-riskrelated premium spikes in that line of coverage.
+We expect up to a 15 percent premium increase from an aggregate amount of \$1,180,313 for FY 2023/24 to a projected \$1,357,360 for the coming year due to the factors discussed above and an anticipated wildfire surcharge for risks in California.
+The excess fiduciary policy premiums are anticipated to also rise by about 15 percent, from \$96,989, to an anticipated \$111,540.
+The excess D&O policies are projected to cost about \$362,100, up 12 percent from \$323,318 in FY 2023/24.
+Premiums for excess workers' compensation, and the first dollar coverage policy for Washington, D.C. employees, are expected to rise more mildly by up to10 percent, from a combined \$129,111 in the current fiscal year to an estimated \$142,000 for FY 2024/25.
+To add context for this price trend, from FYs 2002/03 to 2005/06, the self-insured retention for workers' compensation coverage was incrementally raised from \$1 million to \$5 million in response to terror-risk-related premium spikes in that line of coverage.
 The rationale to increase the self-insured retention was that the premiums saved over a ten-year period would offset the financial risk of a "once in a decade" claim that would exceed the self-insurance coverage in that particular year.
 That analysis was based on calculations derived from the annual actuarial study.
 Metropolitan's risk exposure has remained stable since that review.

 Because premiums for this line of coverage stabilized and then later decreased, Metropolitan maintained the self-insured retention of \$5 million, but raised the coverage limit from \$25 million to \$50 million in FY 2010/11.
 In FY 2015/16, Metropolitan was able to obtain excess workers' compensation coverage with statutory limits over the \$5 million retention without a price increase.
 As premiums are expected to be mildly to moderately higher than last year, at this time staff anticipates maintaining the same self-insured retention and coverage limit.
-Over the last five years, excess workers' compensation premiums have remained fairly stable, with increases due mostly to medical inflation.
+Over the last five years, excess workers' compensation premiums have remained fairly stable with increases due mostly to increasing medical industry costs and inflation.
 Beginning in FY 2010/11, Metropolitan purchased a separate "first dollar" policy for the Washington, D.C. employees.
 That first dollar policy cost \$1,296 last year and is included in Metropolitan's total premium figure for workers' compensation coverage.